History of literature: Medieval Europe

 After the fall of Rome (in roughly 476), many of the literary approaches and styles invented by the Greeks and Romans fell out of favor in Europe.
 In the millennium or so that intervened between Rome's fall and the Florentine Renaissance, medieval literature focused more and more on faith and faith-related matters, in part because the works written by the Greeks had not been preserved in Europe, and therefore there were few models of classical literature to learn from and move beyond.
 Although much had been lost to the ravages of time (and to catastrophe, as in the burning of the Library of Alexandria), many Greek works remained extant: they were preserved and copied carefully by Muslim scribes.
 What little there was became changed and distorted, with new forms beginning to develop from the distortions.
 Some of these distorted beginnings of new styles can be seen in the literature generally described as Matter of Rome, Matter of France and Matter of Britain.

-Around 400 AD, the Prudenti Psychomachia began the tradition of allegorical tales.
+Around 400 CE, the Prudenti Psychomachia began the tradition of allegorical tales.
 Poetry flourished, however, in the hands of the troubadours, whose courtly romances and chanson de geste amused and entertained the upper classes who were their patrons.
 The First Crusade in 1095 also affected literature.
 For instance the image of the knight would take on a different significance.
 The Islamic emphasis on scientific investigation and the preservation of the Greek philosophical writings would also affect European literature.

 Hagiographies, or "lives of the saints", were frequent among early medieval European texts.
 The writings of Bede—Historia ecclesiastica gentis Anglorum—and others continue the faith-based historical tradition begun by Eusebius in the early 4th century.
 Between Augustine and The Bible, religious authors had numerous aspects of Christianity that needed further explication and interpretation.
 Thomas Aquinas, more than any other single person, was able to turn theology into a kind of science, in part because he was heavily influenced by Aristotle, whose works were returning to Europe in the 13th century.
 Playwriting essentially ceased, except for the mystery plays and the passion plays that focused heavily on conveying Christian belief to the common people.

 Latin continued to be used as a literary language in medieval Europe.
 Though it was also spoken, it was primarily learned and expressed through literature, and scientific literature was typically written in Latin.
 Christianity became increasingly prominent in medieval European literature, also written in Latin.
 Religious literature in other languages proliferated during the 13th century as those who were not educated in Latin sought religious literature that they could understand.
 Women in particular were not permitted to learn Latin, and an extensive body of religious literature in many languages was written by women at this time.